10 Common Propane Tank Problems (and how to take care of them)

 Fluctuating propane flow

-Propane not coming out of your tank at all
+Propane is not coming out of your tank at all

 Yellow flames instead of blue flames in your furnace or stove